astritdemiri11/ngx-material-translate/README.md

 });
 ```

-You can then access the value by using the dot notation, in this case `HOME.HELLO`.
+You can then access the value by using the dot notation, in this case `HELLO`.

 #### 5. Use the service, the pipe, the directive or the component: